 While researching writers for the Pioneering Women Writers National Road Trip, we discovered two important women writers who arrived on the Mayflower and lived in Plimoth.
 Mary Ring and Martha Harding were wives and mothers whose records about their husbands’ livelihoods provided instruction and raised awareness of the trades that sustained their families.

-Plimoth Plantation is the sixth stop on our Massachusetts Author Adventures Trail Part 1!
+Plimoth Patuxet is the last stop on Massachusetts Author Adventures Trail Part 1.